Gauravgupta21/BE-Challenge/README.md

-# Use TypeScrip to Create CRUD API using NodeJS and MongoDB
+# Use TypeScript to Create CRUD API using NodeJS and MongoDB

 Installation steps